-Surface water storages supplying Canberra (population about 228,000) and the city of Queanbeyan (population about 21,000) are located to the south-west and south-east.
+Surface water storages supplying Canberra (population about 251,000) and the city of Queanbeyan (population about 22,000) are located to the south-west and south-east.
 The storages to the south-west are in the heavily timbered, mountainous Cotter River catchment within the A.C.T., the storages being Corin Dam (75.5 million cubic metres), Bendora Dam (10.7 million cubic metres) and Cotter Dam (4.7 million cubic metres).
-These storages, can serve a population of 225,000.
-The storage to the south-east is in New South Wales in the Queanbeyan River catchment on the western slopes of the Great Dividing Range, the storage being Googong Dam (125 million cubic metres).
-This storage was only recently commissioned and can serve 70,000 people with the current trunk mains and distribution system.
-The total volume of water in storage at 30 June 1980 was 157 million cubic metres.
+The storage to the south-east is in New South Wales in the Queanbeyan River catchment (over which the Commonwealth has permanent water rights) on the western slopes of the Great Dividing Range is the Googong Dam (125 million cubic metres).